Leaving Food Behind Is Easier Than You Think

 And also, give it a bit of time– think of all the adjustments you are making.

-You are also used to thinking that if it is a “free” food, like raw vegetables with no dressing, that you can and should eat a ton- even overloading your stomach.
+You are also used to thinking that if it is a “free” food, like raw vegetables with no dressing, that you can and should overload your stomach.
 Again, also a bad idea.
-(It is NEVER good to overload your stomach- it reinforces a bad habit of ignoring your satiety signal.)
+It is NEVER good to overload your stomach- it reinforces a bad habit of ignoring your satiety signal.

 So, all of this diet mentality eating ends up disabling you.
 You see your plate of food, and you eat it all, no matter what- hungry or not.